aesiris/aur-helperfunctions/README.md

 `-a` to check every package in repo (including not installed)

 `-v` verbose output: prints also packages already up to date

+if packagenames are provided after options, check those in spite of local repo

 ##aur-sobump